 On December 16, 2013, Chimicles & Tikellis LLP filed a derivative action complaint on behalf of Sanchez Energy Corporation (“Sanchez Energy” or the “Company”) in the Court of Chancery of the State of Delaware (the “Action”).
 The Action alleges wrongdoing by the Sanchez Energy directors for causing the Company to acquire an interest in the Tuscaloosa Marine Shale from (“TMS Assets”) from Sanchez Resources LLC (“Resources”), an entity affiliated with Sanchez Energy’s CEO, Tony Sanchez, III, and Executive Chairman Tony Sanchez, Jr. (together the “Sanchezes”) at a grossly excessive price, exposing Sanchez Energy to substantial increased risk.

 On August 8, 2013, Sanchez Energy announced it had acquired a working interest in the TMS Assets from Resources.
 The Sanchezes own a portion of the equity of Resources.
 Moreover, the CEO of Resources is Eduardo Sanchez, son and brother to the Sanchezes.
-The transaction is valued at $78 million or roughly $2,500 an acre.
-The per acre price is exponentially higher than the $145 an acre paid by Goodrich Petroleum Corp. for 172,000 acres in the Tuscaloosa Marine Shale just one month prior.
+The transaction was valued at $78 million or roughly $2,500 an acre.
+The per acre price was exponentially higher than the $145 an acre paid by Goodrich Petroleum Corp. for 172,000 acres in the Tuscaloosa Marine Shale just one month prior.
 Resources retained a 50% working interest in the TMS Assets.
 The transaction was approved by the Sanchez Energy board of directors and was not subject to a vote of Sanchez Energy’s public shareholders.

 After the announcement of the Transaction, several actions were filed.
 On December 20, 2013, the Court consolidated all of the actions and Chimicles & Tikellis LLP was appointed Co-Lead Counsel.
 Co-Lead Counsel filed a Verified Consolidated Stockholder Derivative Complaint (“Complaint”) (available here) on January 28, 2014.
-Pursuant to the Stipulation and Scheduling Order (“Scheduling Order”) entered by the Court of February 28, 2014.

-After Defendants filed several motions to dismiss the Complaint, on November 24, 2014, the Court of Chancery issued an opinion dismissing the Action (“the Opinion”).
+After Defendants filed several motions to dismiss the Complaint, on November 25, 2014, the Court of Chancery issued an opinion dismissing the Action (“the Opinion”).
 On October 2, 2015, the Delaware Supreme Court reversed the Court of Chancery’s Opinion and remanded the case for prosecution.
 Shortly thereafter, the aiding and abetting Defendants, Eduardo Sanchez, Resources and Altpoint filed renewed motions to dismiss (“Renewed Motions”).
 On August 9, 2016 the Court of Chancery denied the Renewed Motions.